CaoTrongThang/SimpleMinecraftDDoS/README.md

 ## Introduction

-In short: my only purpose of making this is to test my server's load, give me a start so I can update it <3
+In short: my only purpose in making this is to test my server's load see if my server can take 1k or 2k players, give me a start so I can update it <3

-In detail: the app will create tons of non-premium minecraft 1.21.1 clients to join the server and make the server's resources handle a lot of players at once, the server might get tired and take a break.
+In detail, the app will create many non-premium Minecraft 1.21.1 clients to join the server, requiring the server's resources to handle a large number of players at once.
+The server might get tired and take a break.

 **[SIMPLE MINECRAFT DDOS 2.0 DOWNLOAD](https://github.com/CaoTrongThang/SimpleMinecraftDDoS/releases/latest/download/SimpleMinecraftDDoS.Setup.2.0.0.exe)**